Tag Archives: sig sauer

 Pros & Cons

 The Sig Sauer Tango MSR is a great little scope.
-I would highly recommend it for anyone who is looking for an LVPO in this price range, it has a great deal of value added as well as performance capability.
+I would highly recommend it for anyone who is looking for an LVPO in this price range.
+It has a great deal of value added as well as performance capability.

 -CBM